Incentives and Disincentives in the U.S. Social Safety Net

 In this paper we evaluate the effects of state-specific pre-K programs on labor force participation, employment and usual hours of mothers.
 We use variation in pre-K rules across all U.S. states, including income eligibility requirements in some states.
 To estimate the causal effects of access to pre-K on labor supply we exploit the panel aspect of the monthly Current Population Survey between 2002-2019.
 Specifically we look at the change in labor market behavior of women when their child becomes eligible for pre-K (usually at age 4), controlling for individual factors.

-Paying the Poor to Live in Sin - A New Look at the Marriage Tax
+Is Our Fiscal System Discouraging Marriage?
+A New Look at the Marriage Tax

 With Melinda Pitts and Laurence Kotlikoff